HEARTLAND: DUNEDIN NORTH. COMING OF AGE

 Find out more about this item:

 Gary arrives at Dunedin University, where students live in flats and hostels around the campus, forming a distinct culture unique to New Zealand.
 Sandra Smith has been living in the neighbourhood for 11 years, among the students.
 The annual capping celebration is a time honoured tradition.
 Nic Grant, Co-director, Capping Revue, talks about the various elements that make up the revue, and auditions are carried out.
-Anthony Skett likes Sam Hunt and tries to be like him.
+Anthony Skegg likes Sam Hunt and tries to be like him.
 Emma Jackson, 3rd year French student, acts out a skit.
 Jeremy Elwood, 2nd year Drama student, talks about his drama background.

 Leah McFall, 5th year English student, works at the student radio station.
 Gary puts on a t-shirt and enters a university class, saying Good Morning to Professor Duffy, then joining the students.
 Michael Duffy, Associate Professor of Marketing, continues his lecture.
 Gary then visits a science lab and partakes in an experiment.
 Melanie Bryant is carrying out her own experiments.
 In French, Elisabeth Logeay, French Tutor, takes the class.
 Gary visits the library and talks to students about student debt.